Bluetooth-Compose/Bluetooth-Compose/README.md

 *Please excuse the poetic licence, but:*

-- Bluetooth 'mists' of bluetooth-compose.yml files in the bluetooth advertisements atmosphere consolidating to become bluetooth droplets, bluetooth droplets consolidating to become bluetooth rain, bluetooth rain falling upon the bluetooth escarpment and turning from streamlets of bluetooth into brooks of bluetooth into rivers of bluetooth, which all flood into and become the bluetooth ocean - with ravens flying across the waters of the deep until the dove-of-peace is released: dynamic customer satisfaction!*
+- Bluetooth 'mists' of bluetooth-compose.yml files in the bluetooth advertisements atmosphere consolidating to become bluetooth droplets, bluetooth droplets consolidating to become bluetooth rain, bluetooth rain falling upon the bluetooth escarpment and turning from streamlets of bluetooth into brooks of bluetooth into rivers of bluetooth, which all flood into and become the bluetooth ocean - with ravens flying across the waters of the deep until the dove-of-peace is released:

+*IoT + Bluetooth-Compose = IoT 'Electronic Conspicuity' ...
+'EoT' for short!*

+In otherwords, we are on the verge of IoT 1.0 graduating to a new IoT 2.0 version of itself called EoT, an 'Electronic Conspicuity of Things'.

 ## Introduction to Terminology